XSCALE-Alliance/virtual_game_without_thrones-facilitation-guide/docs/install-server.md

 sudo ./scripts/install_gwt.sh
 ```

-This will also install the xscale world, using the world file [world.mt].
+This will also install the default configuration for our world, using the world file [world.mt].
 When Minetest starts for the first time,
 it will initiate the player and world databases and add any additional files it needs.